 Mast General Store

 Operated by members of the Mast family in the early 1970s, the Mast General Store is the perfect embodiment of a classic old country general store.
 The historic shop warmly welcomes visitors to experience an atmosphere of bygone centuries.

 In the Mast General Store, you’ll find everything from small wildcraft to practical products like outdoor equipment and casual clothes.

-Even if you’re not interested in shopping, you can relax in a small corner, warmed by an old stove, and enjoy a tasty cup of coffee.
+Even if you’re not interested in shopping, one of the best things to do in Columbia, SC, is to relax in a small corner, warmed by an old stove, and enjoy a tasty cup of coffee.

 If you love Italian cuisine, Villa Tronco needs to find a spot in your Columbia itinerary.
 This inviting restaurant is located in a 19th-century firehouse.
 Opened by Mama Tronco 80 years ago, Villa Tronco is the oldest Italian restaurant in all of South Carolina.

 The restaurant’s legacy has been carried through four generations and is known for its aromatic recipes and warm Italian hospitality.
 Villa Tronco first introduced pizza to Columbia.
 Other popular dishes on the menu include delectable pasta, paninis, Pollo & Vitello, and Dolci dishes.